kayros-paradox/converter-to-audio/README.md

 ./videotomp3 <video>
 ```

-The execution result is in the folder.
+The execution result is in the audio folder.

 <br />